Plaza Moraga

-Plaza Moraga is a public square in Manila, Philippines.
-Serving as the gateway to Manila's Chinatown of Binondo, the plaza is located at the foot of Jones Bridge at the west end of Escolta Street.
-It was named after a Franciscan friar, Fr.
-Fernando de Moraga and it is by the opinion of many, that were it not for him, the history of the Philippines would turn out differently from what it is now.
+Plaza Moraga is a public square in National Capital Region of Metro Manila, Philippines.
+It serves as a gateway to the town of Binondo — Manila's Chinatown.

+The Plaza - located through Jones Bridge at the west-end of Escolta Street and has the name under Fr.
+Fernando de Moraga - a Franciscan friar.

+By the opinion of many historians, that - if it was not for the Franciscan friar's efforts, the Philippines would've turn out differently.

 History

-Plaza Moraga came to develop during the American colonization period.
-It was the place where superb restaurants, commercial establishments and foreign embassies could be found.
-One of the familiar places-to-visit here was the Clarke's Cafe which opened in 1899.
-They were known for selling ice cream.
+Plaza Moraga came to develop in the past during the American colonization period where it has been the place of superb-restaurants, commercial-establishments and foreign-embassies.

+One of the main familiar places to visit there's the Clarke's Cafe - established in the years of 1899, also has been known for their ice cream shops.